rza4ev/StudentRecomendationML/README.md

 # StudentRecomendationML
 Predictive model for recommending courses or academic paths for students based on machine learning.
-Clearly state the goal of the project.
-For example:

 "This repository hosts a machine learning model designed to recommend courses or academic paths for students based on their past performance and interests."
 Features: